influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/working/cli_client.md

 If the identifier does not yet exist in Kapacitor, a new task will be created.
 If the identifier already exists, the existing task will be updated.
 A required path to a TICKscript is provided through the argument `tick`.
 The `-type` of task is also required, as is the target database and retention policy identified by the argument `-dbrp`.
-The optional boolean argument `-no-reload` will prevent reloading the task into memory.
+The optional Boolean argument `-no-reload` will prevent reloading the task into memory.
 The default behavior is to reload an updated task.